 Raising investor and grant capital to fund the development and scientific work.
 Ongoing scientific studies to enhance the clinical utility of the therapies and further strengthen the international IP position.

 Project management to ensure all activities are closely managed for cost and timing and milestones are achieved.

 Exosomes are nanosized vesicles (50-200nm) released naturally by cells.
 They are important effectors of cell communication.
 A key mechanism by which cell therapies work is via release and uptake of exosomes.

 Over 120 years of combined biotech, cell biology and pharmaceutical experience

 Ian has over 30 years biologicals and biotech experience in senior management, corporate advisory and company director roles.

 Craig has more than 30 years experience in the medical device, pharmaceutical and biotech sectors in Australia, Asia and Europe.

 David has over 35 years experience in cell biology, cell therapies and operational management with senior scientific leadership roles.

-Xenia is a healthcare consultant with over 25 years in senior clinical, regulatory and international commercialisation roles.
+Xenia is an experienced leader in healthcare with over 30 years in senior operational, commercialisation, clinical, regulatory roles.